-Statistics show that Sunderland City Council's Council Tax is low in comparison to all comparators.
+Statistics show that Sunderland City Council's Council Tax is low assessed against all comparators.
 It will remain comparatively low even after this increase.

-The budget consultation undertaken late 2016 as part of establishing a three year budget savings plan covering 2016/2017 to 2019/2020 showed that, of those that responded, 58% agreed that an increase within the governments referendum limit would be acceptable, with a further 19% supporting an increase above the referendum limit.
-It is not clear what the percentage was from minority groups.
+The budget consultation undertaken showed that, of those that responded, almost three quarters supported an increase in council tax.
+56% agreed that an increase within the governments referendum limit would be acceptable, with a further 18% supporting an increase above the referendum limit.